Search our database of hundreds of health information articles. They are current, constantly updated, and authoritatively sourced!

 Obesity means having too much body fat.
 It is different from being overweight, which means weighing too much.
 The weight may come from muscle, bone, fat, and/or body water.
 Both terms mean that a person's weight is greater than what's considered healthy for his or her height.

-Being obese increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
-If you are obese, losing even 5 to 10 percent of your weight can delay or prevent some of these diseases.
+Obesity increases your risk of diabetes, heart disease, stroke, arthritis, and some cancers.
+If you have obesity, losing even 5 to 10 percent of your weight can delay or prevent some of these diseases.
 For example, that means losing 10 to 20 pounds if you weigh 200 pounds.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases